Star formation and molecular gas properties of post-starburst galaxies: Observations and data analysis

 Using the modeled SFH, \citet{french18} constructed model template spectra using the stellar population synthesis models by \citet{conroy09} and \citet{conroy10}.
 By fitting the templates to the GALEX and SDSS observations, they derived the best SFH model parameters.
 They also defined the "post-burst age" as the time elapsed since 90\% of the stars were formed in the more recent burst(s).
 Therefore, the "post-burst age" represents the age of the recently-quenched starburst, as seen in ultraviolet and optical wavelengths.

-We applied the above age-dating technique to the objects in our sample.
-For three of the sources we found non-physical SFHs, where the mass fractions of the young stellar populations are 1, suggesting that all stars in these galaxies were formed in the recent ($t < 200$ Myr) bursts.
-The derived peak SFRs during the burst exceed 100 $M_{\odot}/yr$, comparable to those observed in the most extreme ULIRGs in the local universe.
-The ultraviolet and optical observations of these sources are completely dominated by the young stellar population, resulting in a young stellar mass fraction of 1.
-Near-infrared photometry (e.g., 2MASS $J$, $H$, and $K$ bands; \citealt{skrutskie06}) is required to constrain the old stellar population in these sources, thus obtaining physical mass fractions.
+We applied the above age-dating technique to the sources in our sample.
+For three of the sources we found non-physical SFHs, where the mass fractions of the young stellar populations are unity, suggesting that all stars in these galaxies were formed in the recent ($t < 200$ Myr) bursts.
+The derived peak SFRs during the burst exceed 100 $M_{\odot}\,\mathrm{yr}^{-1}$, comparable to those observed in the most extreme ultra luminous infrared galaxies in the local universe.
+The ultraviolet and optical observations of these sources are completely dominated by the young stellar population, resulting in a young stellar mass fraction of unity.
+Near-infrared photometry (e.g., 2MASS $J$, $H$, and $K$ bands; \citealt{skrutskie06}) is required to constrain the old stellar population in these sources, which is outside the scope of this paper.
 We therefore omit these three sources from further optical age-dating analysis.
-For one object, we obtained a negative post-burst age, suggesting ongoing star formation.
-We list the post-burst ages in table \ref{tab:integ_properties}, and the best-fitting SFH parameters are given in table \ref{table:ages} in the appendix.
+For one source, we obtained a negative post-burst age, suggesting ongoing star formation.
+We list the post-burst ages in Table \ref{tab:integ_properties}, and the best-fitting SFH parameters are given in Table \ref{table:ages} in the appendix.